christinareanna/serviceapp/README.md

 # serviceapp
+# This is all very outdated and broken now.
 React Native with Expo

 This is a personal project of an app idea that I have.
 I'm teaching myself expo and react native, so it's not designed how I'd like it to be yet.